wendahere/GoGetter/Journal.md

 #### Door Design

+After settling on a swinging door design, the team have to design how many doors the vending machine will have.
+Taking

 ### Tuesday 6/10/2020
 Allen used Inventor to draw out the 3D prototype.
 Wen Da did circuit drawings.